AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

   * Each field is defined according to a Data Type.
 * Content Fragment Models are used to generate the corresponding AEM GraphQL Schemas.

+To actually access GraphQL for AEM (and the content) an endpoint is used, as it provides the access path.

-The content returned can then be used by your applications.
+The content returned, via the AEM GraphQL API, can then be used by your applications.

 >[!NOTE]
 >
 >The AEM GraphQL API implementation is based on the GraphQL Java libraries.

-### Content Fragments for use with the AEM GraphQL API {#content-fragments-use-with-aem-graphql-api}
+## Content Fragments for use with the AEM GraphQL API {#content-fragments-use-with-aem-graphql-api}

 Content Fragments can be used as a basis for GraphQL for AEM schemas amd queries as: